HuyaneMatsu/hata/docs/topics/slash.md

 ##### Capturing messages & exceptions

 Acknowledging will never return a message object (Discord side), so it cannot be captured either, but followup messages will do.
-You can do the following them:
+So can do the following with them:

 ```py
 message = yield content